MorrisMA/M16C5x/README.md

 Also added a Block RAM Memory Map file to the project.
-Utilized Xilinx's Data2MEM tool to insert modified program contents into the affected Block RAMs using MEM files dereived from standard MPLAB outputs.
+Utilized Xilinx's Data2MEM tool to insert modified program contents into the affected Block RAMs using MEM files derived from standard MPLAB outputs.
 Tutorial on this subject is being prepared and will be released on an associated Wiki soon.

 ### Release 2.3